flipside-org/flipside.org/_posts/notes/2013-01-15-managing-relations-with-sortable.md

   connectWith: ".connect-sortable"
 {% endhighlight %}

+##Saving data
 That's the basic setup in order to make the lists sortable.
-Now we need a way to save the changes.
-These changes can occur in three different ways:
+Now we need a way to save the changes that can occur in three flavors:

 1. A question is added to the survey list, i.e., the survey-questions list receives an item.
 2. A question is removed from the survey list, i.e., the available-questions list receives an item.
-3. The survey-questions list items are reordered.
+3. The questions are re-ordered in the survey

 Using the jQuery sortable event callback we can capture these changes and show a save button.